 However, as great as Beltran has been in October, his dominance in 2013 might end at the hand of Los Angeles Dodgers closer Kenley Jansen.

 Since 2010, Beltran has been clueless against the power righty.
 In fact, the veteran has yet to even produce a hit against Jansen.

 Given the pair’s history, the Dodgers will certainly opt for their dominant closer when Mr. October steps to the plate in the latter innings.

-Ricky Nolasco vs. St. Louis Cardinals
+Ricky Nolasco has been particularly sharp against the St. Louis Cardinals this season.

 With his first stellar season since 2008, Ricky Nolasco is in line for a big pay raise this offseason.

 While the Los Angeles Dodgers have yet to use him in the playoffs, perhaps they’re just waiting to sick him on the St. Louis Cardinals.

 Over two starts versus the Cardinals in 2013, Nolasco limited opposing hitters to a mere .222 batting average and .478 OPS.
 Even though Matt Carpenter, Carlos Beltran and Matt Holliday all technically collected RBI on his August 7 start, all the runs were unearned.